Milan1609/Madhav_Store_PowerBI_Dashboard/README.md

 # Madhav_Store_PowerBI_Dashboard
-My first PowerBi Project .

-🎉I'm thrilled to share my Data Analysis report using Power BI!🎉
+🎉I'm thrilled to share my First Data Analysis report using Power BI!🎉

 I learned how to create an interactive dashboard in Power BI by analyzing Madhav Store Sales Data.